mapstruct/mapstruct-examples/README.md

 Currently, the following examples exist:

-* _mapstruct-on-gradle_: Shows how to use MapStruct in Gradle based projects; To build the example project, run `gradlew clean build` on the command line
+* _mapstruct-on-gradle_: Shows how to use MapStruct in Gradle based projects; To build the example project, run `./gradlew clean build` on the command line

 ## License